Sherman Oaks Office Space for Rent

 What Our Brokers Say About Sherman Oaks Office Space for Rent

 Sherman Oaks Galleria, made famous by the fictional teenagers who frequented its food courts and shops in ’80s films like Fast Times at Ridgemont High and Valley Girl, is today as popular as ever.
-It’s been joined by the The Village at Sherman Oaks Business Improvement District, which stretches from Hortense Street on Van Nuys Boulevard up to Cedros Avenue, on the northern side of Ventura Boulevard.
+It’s been joined by The Village at Sherman Oaks Business Improvement District, which stretches from Hortense Street on Van Nuys Boulevard up to Cedros Avenue, on the northern side of Ventura Boulevard.
 The BID, as it’s known, boasts a number of specialty shops and upscale fitness studios.

 With its open-air cluster of locally-owned eateries and national franchises, the BID is one of the more walkable sections of Sherman Oaks.
-For everywhere else, most who work or live here opt to get around via car, since the area has a rather low Transit Score of 43 (public transportation is limited to buses, which connect to the LA Metro Rail System), and 48 Bike Score.
+For everywhere else, most who work or live here opt to get around via car, since the area has a rather low Transit Score of 43 (public transportation is limited to buses, which connect to the LA Metro Rail System), and a 48 Bike Score.
 Luckily, the suburban nature of the neighborhood lends itself to relatively easy parking.

 Get to Know Sherman Oaks

 The neighborhood counts two major freeways: The 405, which runs along the western border, connects Sherman Oaks with its San Fernando Valley neighbors.
 The 101, which cuts straight through the neighborhood parallel to Ventura Boulevard, makes it easy to reach Studio City and Encino on either side of Sherman Oaks.
-The 134

-Since Sherman Oaks is situated between such busy neighborhoods, it has inherent proximity to world-class LA institutions ranging from the Hollywood Bowl (a 20-minute drive) to the mammoth art center, The Getty (a 15-minute drive).
+Since Sherman Oaks, CA is situated between such busy neighborhoods, it has inherent proximity to world-class LA institutions ranging from the Hollywood Bowl (a 20-minute drive) to the mammoth art center, The Getty (a 15-minute drive).
 At the neighborhood’s tip sits the educational powerhouse, the Skirball Cultural Center, known for its extensive collection of Judeo-American curio and for curating an impressive array of speeches and informal talks.

 Ventura Boulevard, the neighborhood’s main strip, draws most of the area’s businesses.
 With its generous square footage and wide spaces, the street attracts legal and insurance firms, small-batch breweries, boutique retailers ranging from cigar shops and an LP store to cheesemongers, plus a slew of health and wellness services.
 This is also where much of Sherman Oaks comes to play: The street is home to a number of destination dining spots like MidiCI, Spumoni, and Blu Jam Cafe.
 There’s a Mendocino Farms outpost here, too.
 For happy hour, the Sherman, Tipsy Cow, On the Thirty, and the Woodman are all spread along Ventura Boulevard as well.